-All apprentices employed in accordance with these standards shall be subject to a probationary period not exceeding the first 1000 hours of employment.
+All apprentices employed in accordance with these standards shall be subject to a probationary period not exceeding the first 1600 hours of the term of apprenticeship.

 VI.
 RATIO OF APPRENTICES TO JOURNEY LEVEL WORKERS

 Supervision is the necessary education, assistance, and control provided by a journey-level employee on the same job site at least seventy-five percent of each working day, unless otherwise approved by the WSATC.
 Sponsors ensure apprentices are supervised by competent, qualified journey-level employees.
 Journey level-employees are responsible for the work apprentices perform, in order to promote the safety, health, and education of the apprentice.